 Tourism body VisitEngland will host the advice sessions, which will take place throughout March.

 Ms Miller said: "We want to help all those tourism businesses that have been affected by the horrendous floods get back on their feet as quickly as possible.

-"Experts will be put on the ground to help small businesses with practical advice and communications."'Business as usual'
+"Experts will be put on the ground to help small businesses with practical advice and communications."

 A "bespoke" Easter marketing campaign will also be run to attract people to flood-hit areas, she added.

 The sessions will cover subjects including communicating with customers online as well as advice on marketing and how to access business support measures.

 VisitEngland's chief executive James Berresford said: "Our message to customers is 'business as usual'.